 The Return of Zerubbabel

-Introduction: Ezra chapter one describes the return to Israel under Zerubbabel.
+INTRODUCTION: Ezra chapter one describes the return to Israel under Zerubbabel.
 Ezra chapter two gives the official census record of those who returned at this time.
 [Note: there is no need to deal with chapter two verse by verse; just point out special details.]
-In this passage, God begins to renew that which had fallen.
+In this passage, God began to renew that which had fallen.
 Though it looked to all the earth as if Israel was gone forever as a nation, God had other plans.
 After all, He can resurrect the dead back to life.
 Certainly, He can resurrect a nation.

 1. THE DECREE OF CYRUS (Ezra 1:1-4)